tigressine/shellcuts/docs/README.rst

-shellcuts - directory shortcuts for your shell
+shellcuts - directory shortcuts for your shel
 ----------------------------------------------
 Shellcuts allows you to jump between saved locations in your filesystem via a single, short command.
 Shellcuts can: